 - How much pressure do I need?
 Many people prefer high water pressure when taking a shower, but pressure that's too high can destroy plumbing, fittings, and appliances.
 Most homes have a pressure reducing valve where the water line enters the house to maintain the water pressure.
 Pressure over 60 psi wears the household plumbing system.

-To find the right size booster pump for your specific, ask these questions:
+To size a booster pump for your specific application, ask these questions:

 - Do you have a two-story, four-bedroom, one-bathroom house?

 - Are you moving water a significant distance?

 - How far away is your water source?

 Pumps with a single impeller are not good at drawing water from a distance.
 If you want to use water from a pond for irrigation, then you need something with more horsepower to pump the water a long distance.
 Water weighs eight pounds per gallon.
 If water must travel up a one-inch pipe that climbs several feet, then the pump must push a significant amount of weight.

 A booster pump is installed right where you need to move water from.
 For example, in a household with low water pressure, you should install the pump on the main line where water enters the house.
 Plug in the inlet and return the outlet to the plumbing supply.
 When installing a booster pump, consider the following:

 - Always have a bypass in case the pump malfunctions.
 A bypass allows you to isolate the pump if it fails and you need to troubleshoot it.
 You can bypass the pump and still get water into the house.

 - Test the pump before connecting it to the house.
 Sometimes, a leak may cause the pump to cycle due to low flow rate.
 Cycling causes the pump to start and stop in rapid succession.

 - Water booster pumps are activated by flow rate or by pressure or by both.
 If you find a leak, then isolate the pump and test it to make sure the pump is not the problem.
 Once tested, you can find the cause and fix the leak.